 My name is Lucille Cassidy and I am the founder of Sandhill House.
 Donegal holds a special place in my heart.
 As a family we have been very lucky to have spent many happy holidays in Dunfanaghy over the past twenty years.
 It feels like a second home to me and so I am very excited to share the beauty and magic of this area with others as they retreat to the sanctuary of Sandhill House.

 My personal journey with movement began as a Physiotherapist in 1991, using movement to help others to rehabilitate from injury and illness.
 I began to teach Pilates in 2004, and the movement journey continued on to also teaching yoga in 2011.
 More recently I have completed my Qoya Teacher Training qualification and have become a facilitator in Yoga Nidra Meditation.
-My experience has been that as I breathe and connect through the medicine of movement and stillness, I can balance my energy, soothe my nervous system and re-connect with my inner wisdom and intuition.
+My experience has been that as I breathe and connect through movement along with stillness and meditation, I can balance my energy, soothe my nervous system and re-connect with my inner wisdom and intuition.
 I invite you to see if this is true for you.

 what i offer

-As my teaching has evolved to a more breath centred, embodied form of movement, I have personally experienced, and observed in my classes, the deeper connection that can occur between the mind and the body as a result of moving in this way.
+Through breath centred and embodied movement, I have personally experienced the deeper connection that can occur between the mind and the body as a result of moving in this way.
 This deeper connection can affect our sense of health and well being in a positive way, on many levels – physical, emotional, mental and spiritual.

-I teach specific Pilates, Yoga and Yoga Nidra meditation classes for men and women.
+I teach Pilates, Yoga and Yoga Nidra meditation classes for men and women.

 I also love to share Qoya and my signature Breathe Move Connect classes specifically with women; using both movement and rest as medicine to help them to connect with themselves on a deeper level as they navigate their way through daily life in a culture that expects them to not only do more, but faster and better.